Ankita1-a/Agentic-Financial-Document-Analyst/README.md

 docker build -f frontend/Dockerfile -t financial-analyst-frontend .
 ```

-> If you're on a Mac and hit `open Dockerfile: no such file or directory`
+> On a Mac, `open Dockerfile: no such file or directory` despite the file
-> despite the file clearly being there — macOS's filesystem is
+> clearly being there almost always means one thing: macOS's filesystem is
 > case-insensitive, but Docker's build engine isn't.
 A file saved as
-> `DockerFile` instead of `Dockerfile` looks identical in Finder but
+> `DockerFile` instead of `Dockerfile` looks identical in Finder but won't
-> won't be found by the build.
+> be found by the build.

-Run them individually first, to keep a Dockerfile problem separate from a
+They're run individually first, to keep a Dockerfile problem separate
-networking problem:
+from a networking problem:
 ```bash
 docker run --rm -p 8000:8000 -e MISTRAL_API_KEY=$MISTRAL_API_KEY financial-analyst-backend
 ```

-Then bring the whole thing up together:
+Then the whole thing is brought up together:
 ```bash
 docker compose up --build
 ```
 `docker compose ps` should show the backend as `healthy` before the
-frontend even starts.
-Open **http://localhost:8501** and run through a
+frontend starts. **http://localhost:8501** is opened, and a real
-real conversation.
+conversation is run through.